 1. High Shipping Costs

-However, there are strategies to lower these shipping costs.
+However, there are cost effective strategies to lower these shipping costs for your e commerce delivery business.
 Consider:

 - Comparing pricing from all carriers;